-Tilakavati (7th century A.D.) was the firstborn child in a farmer's family.
+Tilakavati (7th century A.D.) - Tilakavati was the firstborn child in a farmer's family.
 She had a little brother and lost her parents when her brother was very young.
 She was engaged to Kalippahai who was killed in a battle even before they were married.
 She decided to live for her brother and lived a life of self-imposed widowhood, austerity and penance.
 Tilakavati lived on through devotion to God and through love for her brother, which was sublimated into love for all life.

-Model of womanhood, a political diplomat with religious freedom Queen Mangaiyarkkarasi (7th century) was the queen of the Pandya kingdom in South India who had the highest dedication to god and above all, modesty and duty to the home.
+Queen Mangaiyarkkarasi - Model of womanhood, a political diplomat with religious freedom Queen Mangaiyarkkarasi (7th century) was the queen of the Pandya kingdom in South India who had the highest dedication to god and above all, modesty and duty to the home.

-Awai (8th century) was a very popular bard who went about the courts of local chieftains singing their praises and befriending them.
+Awai (8th century) - Awai was a very popular bard who went about the courts of local chieftains singing their praises and befriending them.
 Early upbringing by a wandering minstrel seems to have given her the wanderlust and made her a singer and a poet.
 Her words were pearls of wisdom and godliness, helping the people towards a higher spiritual life.

-Alagi of Tanjavur (11th century) an old woman of Tanjavur whose devotion to God was made known to the public by the Lord himself.
-The place where she lived has come to be known as ‘Alagi Gardens’ and a small tank in the front of her hut has come to be known as the ‘Alagi Tank’.
+Alagi - Alagi of Thanjavur (11th century) an old woman of Thanjavur whose devotion to God was made known to the public by the Lord himself.
+The place where she lived has come to be known as ‘Alagi Gardens’ and a small tank in the front of her hut have come to be known as the ‘Alagi Tank’.

 Athuloi (11th century) - Athuloi was the daughter of Periyanambi, one of the spiritual preceptors of Ramanuja, the founder of Vaishnavism.
 The devotion and filial affection of this little girl opened up a new chapter in Vaishnava history, namely the recognition of a casteless society among the followers.